|

 himself able to encounter any hardships.”2

-one place, the party removed on 2nd August to
+Deeming it inexpedient to continue too long inone place, the party removed on 2nd August to

 Corri-Mheadhain, the second small corrie which